URL-Decode

 • A wide range of browsers supports it.

-• The data is stored in the arrays so the data can be shared easily.
-That is why web services and APIs highly use JSON format to provide public data.
+• Data is stored in arrays to be shared easily.
+That is why web services and APIs use JSON format to provide public data.

-• The JSON format is popular because it is easy to use, and its syntax is understandable; that is why it is preferred over XML.
+• The JSON format is popular because it is easy to use, and its syntax is understandable.
+It is preferred over XML.

 • JSON is fast, as its files take less space and make its execution better and faster.

-• You do not need any complex versions of the code forms, as its syntax is lightweight, so it is efficiently executed and provided you a swift response.
+• You do not need any complex versions of the code forms, as their syntax is lightweight.
+This ensures that they are efficiently executed and provide a swift response.

 Data types and elements of JSON

-In JSON, the arrays are similar to the JS.
-That can hold a string, numbers, objects, Boolean, null or extra arrays.
+In JSON, the arrays are similar to those in JS.
+That can hold a string, numbers, objects, Boolean, null, or extra arrays.
 In JS, you can add more functions and valid JS expressions.
 These arrays include multiple values and have an ordered list of values.
-The array can become a value of an object, and you can easily access them using an index number.
+The array can become a value of an object, and you can easily access it using an index number.

 Standards to follow in JSON